Congratulations on securing a conditional contract for your property.

 - Unless the conditional period is short, we suggest you have a ‘cash out clause’ included in your contract.
 This allows you to effectively ‘cash out’ the prior contract if a second, more favourable, offer is received.
 If this happens, the purchasers from the prior agreement are given a set number of days in which to make their offer unconditional (usually 5-7 working days) or their contract becomes null and void.

 - The conditional process is monitored closely by your solicitor with assistance from your Sales Consultant and you will be kept informed as matters progress.
-However, if you are unsure of anything, please contact your Sales Consultant or our Ray White Allens Customer Service Manager for advice.
+However, if you are unsure of anything, please contact your Sales Consultant for advice.

 - When all the conditions in your contract are satisfied, the deal becomes ‘unconditional’ and the sale is confirmed.